illumos/ipd/ipd/0037/README.md

 apply to a given device.
 This would be done based upon the PCI ID information generally speaking.

+It's worth calling out and explaining why we want to use the PCI IDs as a starting point.
+In general, an NVMe device will identify itself in two different ways:

+1. Through the standard vendor, device, subsystem, and revision IDs in configuration space.
+2. Through the NVMe Identify Controller command, which includes the PCI vendor ID, a model string, and a serial number.

+It's worth noting that most datasheets use a single device ID for a given generation of controllers and firmware; however, the actual model string will vary wildly within a given line as many model strings are actually the vendor name and part number concatenated.
+That part number space changes based on not just the capacity and endurance of the device, but also the form factor, security features, and however else the vendor opts to differentiate the device.

+Most datasheets don't include or list all the models.
+This leads us to a slight preference for using the PCI configuration space information as it will be more regular.
+We may still end up needing the Identify Controller data structure because something such as the firmware revision may come into hand, but we'll cross that bridge when we get there.

 Throughout the course of implementing this, we probably would come up with strategies to make the amount of logic each backend needs to be reduced and shared with a common implementation, but any such interfaces